nikezhenjierxiua/learngit/readme.txt

-Creating a new branch is quick and simple. lallaala
+Creating a new branch is quick and simple
+I want to kill you